Mental health and burnout: a guide for self-employed trades

 Clear communication can prevent many stressors associated with client management:

-- Start every project with a detailed contract that outlines expectations
+- Start every project with a detailed contract that outlines expectations: This can prevent misunderstandings and disputes later on.

-- Regularly update clients on project progress to manage expectations
+- Regularly update clients on project progress to manage expectations: Keeping clients informed builds trust and reduces anxiety about project outcomes.

-- Be upfront about any potential delays or changes in project scope
+- Be upfront about any potential delays or changes in project scope: Transparency can prevent conflict and allows clients to adjust their plans accordingly.

-- Encourage open communication and feedback throughout the project
+- Encourage open communication and feedback throughout the project: This ensures that any issues are addressed promptly, maintaining a positive relationship.

-- Use technology to keep all communication organised and accessible
+- Use technology to keep all communication organised and accessible: Platforms like Slack or Trello can streamline project management and keep everyone on the same page.

 FAQ